 Hi everyone…I’ve been getting requests lately about overdoing it after a tkr and how to know the difference.
-Here is a reprint of an article I wrote about this…Enjoy!
+Here is a reprint of an article I wrote about pacing yourself after a tkr…Enjoy!

-This blog post is being written after another day of overdoing it on my part.
+I am writing this post after having another day of overdoing it on my part.
 And, hopefully, others have done the same thing.
 I’m not hoping others are in pain, just that we’ve had the same experiences after having a tkr.

 Yesterday was a beautifully sunny and mild temperature day.
 It was a perfect day for a walk.
 When my friend called at the last minute and invited me to partake, I jumped at the opportunity.
 I needed to perform an experiment of sorts, anyways.